 Funded by: Horizon Europe Guarantee

-The project provides insights on science advice for policy, which is relevant to understanding the impact of coronavirus on international study and research ecosystem.
+The project provides targeted scientific evidence to inform science advice for policy, which is relevant to understanding the impact of coronavirus on international study and the research ecosystem.

 The UK government is committed to helping developing countries create their own solutions to the challenges they face rather than trying to adopt potentially inappropriate solutions from elsewhere.
 If developing countrie...